Posted on - Last updated: This post may contain affiliate links

-Take a tablespoon or two of caster (superfine) sugar and lightly sprinkle it over your cooled shortbread.
+Take a tablespoon or two of caster (superfine) sugar and lightly sprinkle it over the cooled shortbread.
 Alternatively, top with my vegan royal icing!

-- Use vegan margarine instead of coconut oil for an authentic flavour.
+- Use dairy-free margarine (not coconut oil) for an authentic flavour.

-- Adding cornflour to the mixture gives that nice crumbly finish that shortbread is so well known for!
+- Adding cornflour to the mixture gives that nice crumbly finish that Scottish shortbread biscuits are so well known for!

 - Refrigerate the dough.
 Doing this helps the shortbread hold its shape in the oven and makes the dough easier to manage.